polkadot-developers/knowledgebase/current/advanced/block-import.md

 An example of this wrapping is the [`PowBlockImport`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_consensus_pow/struct.PowBlockImport.html) which holds a reference to another type that is `BlockImport`.
 This allows the PoW consensus engine to do it's own import-related bookkeeping and then pass the block to the nested `BlockImport`, probably the client.
 This pattern is also demonstrated in the `AuraBlockImport`, `BabeBlockImport`, and `GrandpaBlockImport`.

 This nesting need not be limited to one level.
 In fact it is common for nodes that use both an authoring engine and a finality gadget to layer the nesting even more deeply.
-For example Polkadot's block import pipeline consists of a `GrandpaBlockImport` which wraps a `BabeBlokImport` which, itself, wraps the `Client`.
+For example Polkadot's block import pipeline consists of a `GrandpaBlockImport` which wraps a `BabeBlockImport` which, itself, wraps the `Client`.

 ## Learn More